GitJason33/JG-Market/README.md

 # JG-Market
-market website for my friend in Lebanon
+market website for my friend in Lebanon.
+I helped my friend who did the design with responsiveness for most devices